 7. WHAT IS YOUR APPROACH TO LINK-BUILDING?

 Why: “We buy…” Okay, stop right there.
 Hang up.
 Once again, buying links is a direct violation of Google’s Webmaster Guidelines and based on a knowledge gap about backlinks the size of the Grand Canyon.
 The links ‘earned’ - and we use that term loosely - will be low-quality if not signalled as spam.
-It is entirely possible (and actually kind of fun) to extract that sweet, sweet link juice from high-authority sites like GQ, MSN, The Daily Express and more with engaging, creative digital PR, if your agency is willing to put the time in.
+It is entirely possible (and actually kind of fun) to extract that sweet, sweet link juice from high-authority sites like GQ, MSN, The Daily Express and more with engaging, creative digital PR, if your digital PR agency is willing to put the time in.

 8. HOW MANY PEOPLE DO YOU HAVE ON YOUR TEAM?